jinghuazhao/software-notes/README.md

 Logs for [any] wide association studies.

-This repository contains notes on various software issues and ways to get around.
+This repository contains notes on various software issues and their ways out.

-The following is a potential list of applications.
+The following is a extensible list of applications.

 ## Single variant analysis

 * PLINK2

-common, exome, rare
+common, exome, rare, models, plots

 ## Finemapping